apitoolkit/apitoolkit-landing/content/blog/Top-7-Better-Stack-Alternative-for-Api-Monitoring-and-Observability./index.md

   - APIs
 ---
 ![Better Stack Alternatives for Api Monitoring and Observability](./Top%207%20Better%20Stack%20Alternatives%20for%20Api%20Monitoring%20and%20Observability.-1.png)
-In today's hyper-connected world, APIs act as the lifeblood of modern software, powering everything from seamless user experiences to critical business functions.
+In today's hyper-connected world, API act as a modern software, powering everything from seamless user experiences to critical business functions.
 But with great power comes great responsibility.
 Ensuring API reliability, performance, and security has become more crucial than ever.
-That's where API monitoring and observabilitycome in, providing the vital insights needed to keep your APIs humming like a well-oiled machine.
+That's where API monitoring and observability comes in, providing the vital insights needed to keep your APIs.

 Current industry reports highlight the growing importance of robust API monitoring.
 For instance, a recent survey by Apiary found that [**74% of developers consider API monitoring their top priority**](https://www.postman.com/state-of-api/).
 This isn't surprising, considering the staggering cost of API downtime.
 Gartner estimates that [**a single hour of API downtime can cost businesses up to $300,000**](https://www.the20.com/blog/the-cost-of-it-downtime/).